evhub/coconut/DOCS.md

 Equivalent to `map(func, *iterables)` except _func_ is executed asynchronously and several calls to _func_ may be made concurrently.
 If a call raises an exception, then that exception will be raised when its value is retrieved from the iterator.

-`concurrent_map` chops the iterable into a number of chunks which it submits to the process pool as separate tasks.
+`concurrent_map` chops the iterable into a number of chunks which it submits to the thread pool as separate tasks.
 The (approximate) size of these chunks can be specified by setting _chunksize_ to a positive integer.
 For very long iterables using a large value for _chunksize_ can make the job complete **much** faster than using the default value of `1`.

 ##### Example